-If you’re thinking that Star Trek has addressed in this in the episode, “Darmok”, you’re right.
+If you think that Star Trek has addressed in the episode “Darmok” you’re right.
 But it’s far more widespread than just that culture, which is something I address in my article “We Are Living the Darmok Dream“.

 What’s more, there are technical aspects that remain unaddressed with universal translators in science fiction.

 For example, wouldn’t anyone using a universal translator be speaking like they are dubbed?
 Ie., their mouths moving at a different rate than the words they are speaking?
 Think about it.
 Their lips should be forming the words in their own language, which will certainly not match the language their conversation partner is hearing.

 Even more concerning is how are they achieving noise cancellation.
 If Garak is speaking Cardassi, and Bashir only hears English, how does the translator cancel the actual words Garak is speaking without dampening the English as well?